 Acorns: Among other things, acorns symbolize strength, potential, luck, prosperity, fertility, and immortality.
 It has long been believed the consumption of acorns can help one to see the future, and of course the acorn is the fruit of the oak tree.
-There are eight acorns in our logo to represent each Sabbat on the Wheel.
+There are eight acorns in our logo to represent each turn of the Wheel.

 Star: Our Star has eight points to represent the directions of North, Northeast, East, Southeast, South, Southwest, West, Northwest, and North.
 There are eight dots around the Star to represent the number 8 in numerology, which signifies balance between the spiritual and material world.
-Notice our Star is slightly tilted to the Northeast, which is a directional nod from our location in the USA toward Brigid’s indigenous roots over in the British Isles and various parts of Europe.
+Notice our Star is slightly tilted to the Northeast, which is a directional nod from our location in the USA toward Brigid’s indigenous roots over the pond.
 It also serves as a crown of sorts for our Swan.

-Swan: Well-known as sacred to Brigid, our lovely lady is rife with much symbolism – too much to write, really – so for our top three list, she is creativity, healing, and strength which corresponds to Brigid the Poet, Brigid the Healer, Brigid of the Forge.
+Swan: Known to many (but not all) as sacred to Brigid, our lovely lady is rife with much symbolism for us – too much to write, really – so for our top three list, she is creativity, healing, and strength which corresponds to Brigid the Poet, Brigid the Healer, Brigid of the Forge.
 Swans are serene, graceful, beautiful, and they’re also fierce and protective.
 The Swan also represents the shapeshifter, and we see this energy in the way Brigid is ever-shifting to meet the needs of the people with whom She becomes known.
 The Swan is facing East toward the rising sun.